Stoke Minster CE Primary Academy

 As stated in our Complaints Policy, if you are concerned about anything to do with the education/support that we are providing for your child at school, you should in the first instance, discuss the matter with your child's class teacher.
 Most matters of concern can be dealt with in this way.
 All teachers work very hard to ensure that each child is happy at school, and are making good progress; they always want to know if there is a problem, so that they can take action before the problem seriously affects the child's progress.

-Should you have a complaint about the Headteacher, you should first make an informal approach to one of the members of the governing body, who is obliged to investigate it.
+Should you have a complaint about the Principle, you should first make an informal approach to one of the members of the governing body, who is obliged to investigate it.
 The governor in question will do all s/he can to resolve the issue through a dialogue with the school, but if you are unhappy with the outcome, you can make a formal complaint, as outlined below.

 Only if an informal complaint fails to resolve the matter should a formal complaint be made to the Governing Body.
 This complaint must be made in writing, stating the nature of the complaint and how the school has handled it so far.
 You should send this written complaint to the Chair of Governors.